dgitall/MachineLearningFinalProj/index.md

                      verbose="FALSE")
 })
 ```
-The accuracy of the combined results (0.9997573) was better than any of the individual models.
+The accuracy of the combined results (0.9988352) was better than any of the individual models.
 However, the gains are marginal since the accuracy of RF and GBM were already very high.

 # Validation
 Each of the models is applied to the validation data set.
-The accuracy of each is compared individually and the results are combined using model stacking.
+The accuracy of each is compared individually and the results are combined using model stacking Calculate the out-of-sample error for each method, too.

 ```r